ipfabric/docs/docs/IP_Fabric_Settings/administration/roles.md

 The **Roles** page allows you to create or modify roles.

+!!! note `ipf-checker` Role

+    You may ignore the `ipf-checker` role, which is used by our internal diagnostics tool.

 ## Add Role

 1. To add a new role, click **+ Add role**: